sagemathinc/cocalc-doc/source/vouchers.rst

 Put Item(s) into Shopping Cart
 ********************************

-You must have at least one non-subscription item in your cart to create vouchers.
+You must have at least one non-subscription item in `your shopping cart <https://cocalc.com/store/cart.>`_ to create vouchers.
 Shop for upgrades, a license boost, or a dedicated VM or disk, and select a specific range of dates.

-Once you have the item(s) selected, open your shopping cart at https://test.cocalc.com/store/cart.

 .. figure:: img/before-create-vouchers.png
     :width: 90%